OpenMined/PySyft/CONTRIBUTING.md

 We will only merge PRs that pass the GitHub Actions checks.

 If your check fails, don't worry, you will still be able to make changes and make your code pass the checks.

+### Support

+For support in contributing to this project and like to follow along with any code changes to the library, please join the #code_pysyft Slack channel.
+[Click here to join our Slack community!](https://slack.openmined.org/)